Steve Jobs and Apple skewered on New York stage

 KNIFING THE BABY

-He depicts Jobs, whom he never met, as an obsessive who divided his employees into either geniuses or bozos, who hooked the public on beautiful devices that he declared obsolete with each new product iteration ("the master of the forced upgrade," an "enemy of nostalgia" who was "never afraid to knife the baby") and who put business ahead of ethics.
+He depicts Jobs, whom he never met, as an obsessive who divided his employees into either geniuses or bozos, who hooked the public on beautiful devices that he declared obsolete with each new product iteration ("the master of the forced upgrade," an enemy of nostalgia who was "never afraid to knife the baby") and who put business ahead of ethics.
+[ID:nN1E79N02F]

-"He knew these things," Daisey said of Jobs and the China supply chain, "and he decided not to act."
+"He knew these things," Daisey said of the China supply chain, "and he decided not to act."

-Daisey is framed onstage by a rectangular structure that flashes intermittently with LED-like illuminations to indicate chaos or order.
-When the stage lights are brightest, however, the frame is empty, opening on a bare view of brick wall and window - a metaphor, perhaps, for the void Daisey sees at the centre of the consumer economy or for marketing creating an insatiable craving for new technology.
+Daisey is framed onstage by a rectangular structure flashing intermittently with LED-like illuminations to indicate chaos or order.
+When the stage lights are brightest, however, the frame is empty, opening on a bare view of brick wall and window - a metaphor, perhaps, for the void Daisey sees at the center of the consumer economy or for marketing creating an insatiable craving for new technology.
 "Steve Jobs," Daisey marvels, was "so good at making us need things we didn't know we needed."

 The show opened in New York last week, days after Jobs's death following a long battle with pancreatic cancer.
 Daisey says Jobs had heard about earlier versions of the show from audience members and occasionally responded with the email: "Mike doesn't appreciate the complexity of the situation."